-We’ve discussed phishing before, how to spot a phishing email, and even how to prevent phishing on an organizational level.
-But what else should we be aware of beyond just a basic phishing attack?
+We’ve discussed phishing before.
+How to spot a phishing email, and even how to prevent phishing on an organizational level.
+But what other types of phishing are there?
 Today’s hackers are using more than just mass emails hoping to snag one of us on a busy day.
 They’re using targeted attacks across a variety of platforms.
 And many of these are variations of phishing emails, each with its own methods of imitation and dishonesty.

 Phishing scams cast a wide net in hopes of catching a few unsuspecting victims, but spear phishing has specific targets in mind.
 With spear phishing, scammers use social engineering and spoofed emails to target particular individuals in an organization.
 By impersonating family members, colleagues, or business acquaintances, they legitimize themselves to individuals and fool them into following specific requests, such as revealing sensitive data or performing a wire transfer to their fraudulent company.